Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Pigmented Villonodular Synovitis

 Pigmented villonodular synovitis (PVNS) usually affects the knee or the hip, but it may develop in other joints instead.
 In PVNS, the synovium grows and becoming larger than normal.
 It may also form folds (villi).
 The condition is sometimes referred to as a benign tumor.
 A benign tumor isn't cancerous and doesn't spread through the body.
-PVNS is generally progressive, however, and gradually becomes worse.
+PVNS is often progressive, however, and gradually becomes worse.

 In PVNS, the entire synovium may be enlarged (diffuse PVNS), or the enlargement may be in only one place (localized PVNS).
 Sometimes enlarged tissue forms a nodule that is attached to the synovium by a stalk.
 Another feature of the condition is the buildup of a chemical called hemosiderin in the synovium.
 Hemosiderin contains iron and is yellow-brown in color.

-The main symptoms of PVNS are generally pain and swelling in the joint.
+The main symptoms of PVNS are usually pain and swelling in the joint.
 The swelling is sometimes impressive.
 A patient may also discover that the affected joint locks.
 Unfortunately, the cause of pigmented villonodular synovitis is currently unknown.
 In some people, it develops after an injury to the joint.

 A person with synovitis should be under a doctor's care.
 The first line of treatment is often the use of anti-inflammatory drugs.
 These may be NSAIDs (nonsteroidal anti-inflammatory drugs) such as aspirin or ibuprofen, or more powerful corticosteroids, which may be given in the form of cortisone injections.
 Specialized medications like antirheumatic drugs may also be prescribed.